 Keep your garden and home secure by taking these simple home security steps…

-Trim back any hedges and make sure the front of your house is clearly visible from the road as a burglar will be more confident if they cannot be seen by your neighbours or any passersby.
+Trim back any hedges and make sure the front of your house is clearly visible from the road as a burglar will be more confident if they cannot be seen by your neighbours or any passers-by.
 Gates, fencing, walls or hedges shouldn’t be more than 1 metre high.
+If your fence is taken over 2 meters then you will need planning permission.
+Add trellis to make your fence difficult to climb.
+Or plant thorny bushes to discourage people from trying to climb over.

 Use gravel pathways